 Chapel announcements are displayed on screen at the beginning of each chapel service.
-To have a chapel slide created, approved organizations, events and student ministries should fill out and submit the Marketing Request Form located on the UVF website (https://uvfmarketing.teamwork.com/support/#/tickets/new) at least four weeks in advance of the date(s) desired.
+To have a chapel slide created, approved organizations, events and student ministries should fill out and submit the Marketing Request Form (which is available at the following link: https://uvfmarketing.teamwork.com/support) at least four weeks in advance of the date(s) desired.
 The form must be signed by a faculty or staff advisor.